hannibal002/SkyHanni/docs/FAKE_DISCORD_SERVER.md

 To keep yourself safe, please don't interact with this fake server, and leave it immediately.

-The real invite link is https://discord.gg/skyhanni-997079228510117908
+## Why dont we do anything about them?

+We have successfully reported and taken down the server in the past.
+But the server got always recreated shortly after.
+Sadly the Discord support team has stopped responding after a while.

+## I have got hacked / my account got stolen.
+What to do?

+### I cant log in into my account anymore

+You can try to get your account back by contacting microsoft support.
+You need to send them a ticket via your email, telling them what happened.
+Also provide them with exact information how and when you have bought your minecraft account.
+Good luck!

+### Someone else logged in into my account, but i can still access the account myself

+Disable the multiplayer mode on xbox account settings to prevent others from logging in your account immediately.
+Try to log in on hypixel to kick the other user off from hypixel.
+Change your password on minecraft.net.
+Wait 24 hours and enable multiplayer mode again.

-# How to detect the fake server?
+## How to detect the fake server?

 > The fake server asks you to verify via entering data.

-The real server will never ask you to enter your account name or password.
+The real server will never ask you to enter your account name and password.

 > The fake server has many channels without any sent message sent or without access to see the messages in the channel